JushBJJ/Uni_Notes/README.md

 *Direct links in the PDFs to other files do not work.

 Just a set of notes of everything being taught in my current bachelor.
+It's also gonna be used for a dataset in one of my ML projects

 ## Semester 1
 ### IFB102